Biography of Mary Wollstonecraft

 1777: The family moves to Walworth in London.

 1778: Mary Wollstonecraft gets her first employment as a lady’s companion to Mrs Sarah Dawson in Bath and Windsor.
-The relationship between the two women was difficult.
+The relationship between the two women was extremely difficult.

 1780: The family and younger children move to Enfield.